 SNHU's International MBA is one of the most affordable in the nation and can be completed in as few as 18 months.
 With courses offered on campus and online, this program blends the best of both worlds by bringing together the convenience of online with the advantages of a physical campus.
 In addition to the focused study in the project management concentration, the International MBA promotes a thorough understanding of how business is conducted globally.
 This includes an examination of how external factors such as politics, international law, economic policies, regulatory systems and cultural beliefs influence decision making, and how to direct and manage multinational business operations effectively despite these differences.

 SNHU is a Registered Education Provider (R.E.P.) of the Project Management Institute (PMI)®.
 Project managers are increasingly turning to R.E.P.s for certification training and maintenance.
-PMI is the world's largest project management member association, representing more than 600,000 practitioners in more than 185 countries.
+PMI is the world's largest project management member association, representing more than 650,000 practitioners worldwide.
 Students must take the QSO 645 Project Management for Project Management Professional (PMP)® Certification course in order to satisfy the educational requirement needed to take the PMP exam.
+Additional requirements that must be satisfied to sit the PMP exam can be found on the Project Management Institute website.

 The innovative International MBA curriculum is taught by highly qualified faculty who integrate their research and professional experience into classes.
 International Business Department faculty members are well recognized in their fields of specialization.
 Their close connections with businesses and governmental organizations play a key role in the success of our graduates in our international business programs.